 Kinzie Kensington (cheerfully): "I think if I could worm into their mainframe, I'd do all sorts of naughty things."

 Police Brutality: Unlike their Stilwater counterparts, Steelport cops don't even carry nonlethal weapons like nightsticks and stun guns.
 If you so much as dent a patrol car's fender, the driver will pull out a shotgun and try to kill you where you stand.
+This behavior isn't just limited to the player, either: NPCs who make the mistake of grazing a police vehicle will be stopped, pulled from their vehicle, thrown to the ground and shot until dead.
+Police who weren't involved in the original collision will even join in.

 Although they do sometimes drop flashbangs if you kill them, like The Syndicate do with other thrown weapons.